JW3148/Insurance-Definitions/Reserve.md

 IBNR (Incurred but not reported)
 - the amount owed by an insurer to all valid claimants who have had a covered loss but have not yet reported it.
 - loss happened but not yet reported
+- The loss reserve value established in recognition of the total liability for future payments on losses which have occurred but have not yet been reported to the insurance company;
+- also include expected future development on claims already reported;
+- for claims made coverage, the term IBNR represents the liability for unpaid claims that have been incurred and reported ,but not fully developed.